rhz/kapjure/README.md

-## clj-kappa
+## Kapjure
+### Capturing the combinatorial complexity of biological systems

-clj-kappa is an open-source Clojure library for simulating and analyzing
+Kapjure is an open-source <a href="http://clojure.org/">Clojure</a> library for simulating and analyzing
 <a href="http://www.kappalanguage.org">Kappa</a> models.

 #### License